andersonbosa/moshell.sh/README.md

 ### Summary

-Basically that: make your customizations and take it everywhere.What is the difference for a "dotfiles"?Moshell.sh is almost a framework to persist its customizations without much work.
+Make your customizations and take it everywhere.
+What is the difference for a "dotfiles"?
+Moshell.sh is a framework to persist its customizations without much work.

 ---